 So far all the results presented are based on non-self-consistent calculations on $\omega$B97M-V densities.
 In order to evaluate the performance of GAS22 in realistic DFT calculations, we performed self-consistent-field (SCF) calculations where the functional derivatives are computed using automatic differentiation.
 Fig.~\ref{rmsd}a presents the training, validation and test errors of GAS22 after performing SCF calculations.
 SCF results are very similar to non-SCF ones, demonstrating good numerical stability of GAS22 found by SyFES.

-To further benchmark the performance of GAS22 on different types of molecules, in Fig.~\ref{rmsd}b and c we compare the root mean square deviation (RMSD) of the GAS22 and the $\omega$B97M-V functional on subsets of MGCDB84.
+The training, validation and test error were computed as WRMSD defined in equation~\ref{loss}, with weights reported in Ref.~\citen{mardirossian2016omega} (see Methods for additional details).
+Since the same weights were used to compute the training and validation errors for the development of $\omega$B97M-V functional, we use WRMSD on the test set as a general summary of the overall performance.
+We understand the insufficiency of using a scalar to measure the performance of functionals on diverse subsets.
+Therefore, to further benchmark the performance of GAS22 on different types of molecules, in Fig.~\ref{rmsd}b and c we report the root mean square deviation (RMSD) of the GAS22 and the $\omega$B97M-V functional on subsets of MGCDB84.
 We see that GAS22 outperforms $\omega$B97M-V for most subsets.
 The only subset where GAS22 shows a less favorable RMSD than $\omega$B97M-V is the TCD subset, which is composed of strongly-correlated molecules.
 The comparison between the SCF results of GAS22 and $\omega$B97M-V demonstrates that despite not using SCF calculations during the evolution, SyFES is capable of finding functional forms with good performance in realistic SCF calculations.